qinxia123/four/README.md

 coef(lin_obj)

-## present the coefficients with their standard error, t-value and p-value as well as the estimate of σˆ and the degrees of freedom
+## present the coefficients with their standard error, t-value and p-value as well as the estimate of σ_hat and the degrees of freedom

 summary(lin_obj)